 Only one building within the Dallas VAMC campus (APE), Building 1 with component Building 3, is identified as eligible for listing in the NRHP.
 Based on the locations of the proposed LTSCI projects relative to Buildings 1 and 3, no historic properties are anticipated to be affected by the LTSCI projects.
-However, the CEMH design has not be completed; therefore, the full range of effects on historic properties cannot be determined at this time.
-Based on the 2021 updated analysis of historic properties at the campus, ongoing project design changes, and the need to phase the assessment of adverse effects, VA determined that it is appropriate to develop a new Programmatic Agreement (PA) to supersede the 2013 MOA.
+However, the CEMH design has not be completed; therefore, the full range of effects on historic properties at the campus, ongoing project design changes, and the need to phase the assessment of adverse effects, VA determined that it is appropriate to develop a new Programmatic Agreement (PA) to supersede the 2013 MOA.
 THC and ACHP concurred with this determination.